CS-LEE2022/Explore_Weather_Trends/README.md

 - Make observations: the similarities and differences between the world averages and my city’s averages, as well as overall trends, etc.

+<a id='Conclusions'></a>

+### Conclusions

+In sum, Kingston is cooler when compared with global temperature over the past 250 years, such difference was constant with time.
+It makes sense as Kingston's coordinators located in the north part of the hemisphere, thus it belongs to frigid region.

 <a id='License'></a>